What is Accessibility in Mobile Apps and Why Does It Matter?

 Accessibility is not just a technical issue but, above all, a reflection of the complexity of people and how they function in the world, including the digital side.

-And if you have already decided to develop your product, at Droids On Roids, we are ready to support you with accessibility from both the technical, UX, and legal side.
+Have already decided to develop your product?
+At Droids On Roids, we are ready to support you with accessibility from both the technical, UX, and legal side.
 Feel welcome to get in touch.

 Why is mobile app accessibility important?